Jamie's harissa falafel

 Mash the remaining chickpeas in a bowl with a fork.
 Add the yogurt and the juice of ½ a lemon, swirl through the remaining ½ tbsp of harissa and season.

-Toast the flatbreads on both sides, then wrap in a clean tea towel to keep them warm.
-Drizzle 1 tbsp olive oil into the pan and fry the falafel for 6-8 mins, turning a couple of times, until golden and crispy on all sides.
+Drizzle 1 tablespoon of olive oil into the pan and fry the falafels for 6 to 8 minutes, turning a couple of times, until golden and crispy on all sides.

 Pile up the warmed flatbreads with a spoonful of the minty cabbage, the falafel and a dollop of yogurt, with lemon wedges on the side for squeezing.

 Freezing and defrosting guidelines

 In order to enjoy optimum flavour and quality, frozen items are best used within 3 months of their freezing date.
 For more tips on freezing and defrosting food, read our article Love Your Freezer.

 View full recipe details